kbknapp/cargo-outdated/README.md

 There are a few options for using `cargo-outdated` which should be somewhat self explanitory.

 ```
-cargo-outdated v0.3.0
-Displays information about project dependency versions

 USAGE:
     cargo outdated [FLAGS] [OPTIONS]
 FLAGS:
+        --all-features           Check outdated packages with all features enabled
+        --frozen                 Require Cargo.lock and cache are up to date
     -h, --help                   Prints help information
+        --locked                 Require Cargo.lock is up to date
+        --no-default-features    Do not include the `default` feature
+    -q, --quiet                  Coloring: auto, always, never
     -R, --root-deps-only         Only check root dependencies (Equivalent to --depth=1)
     -V, --version                Prints version information
-    -v, --verbose           Print verbose output
+    -v, --verbose                Use verbose output
 OPTIONS:
+        --color <color>           Coloring: auto, always, never [default: auto]
+                                  [values: auto, always, never]
-    -d, --depth <NUM>             How deep in the dependency chain to search (Defaults to all dependencies when omitted)
+    -d, --depth <NUM>             How deep in the dependency chain to search
+                                  (Defaults to all dependencies when omitted)
         --exit-code <NUM>         The exit code to return on new versions found [default: 0]
+        --features <FEATURE>      Space-separated list of features
-    -l, --lockfile-path <PATH>    An absolute path to the Cargo.lock to use (Defaults to Cargo.lock in project root)
+    -m, --manifest-path <PATH>    An absolute path to the Cargo.toml file to use
-    -m, --manifest-path <PATH>    An absolute path to the Cargo.toml file to use (Defaults to Cargo.toml in project root)
+                                  (Defaults to Cargo.toml in project root)
-    -p, --package <PKG>...
+    -p, --packages <PKG>...
 Package to inspect for updates
+    -r, --root <ROOT>             Package to treat as the root package
 ```

 ## License